About Galapagos

 Safety Considerations and Common Travel Pitfalls:

-- Sun Protection: The equatorial sun can be intense in the Galápagos.
-Don't forget to pack sunscreen, a hat, and sunglasses to protect yourself from sunburn.
+- Sun Protection: The equatorial sun can be strong, so remember to wear sunscreen, sunglasses, and a hat to avoid sunburn.

 #